TWO TURTLEDOVES;

 What is your heart and conscience saying?
 Do we know the heart of the Shepherd on this?

-Fortunately we are not left to guess or to be either judgemental or sentimental in this matter.
+Fortunately we are not left to guess or to be either judgmental or sentimental in this matter.
 The Bible tells us what will happen.
 God will judge in righteousness in this matter.
 The goats will be cut off and go.
 And the sheep will stay on and find life.

-the Judgement Seat of Christ.
-(2Cor.5:10 And it is not the Great White Throne judgement seen at the end of the Millennium.
-(Rev.20:11-15) This is a judgement on the earth of living mortal human beings.
+the Judgment Seat of Christ.
+(2Cor.5:10 And it is not the Great White Throne judgment seen at the end of the Millennium.
+(Rev.20:11-15) This is a judgment on the earth of living mortal human beings.
 This is very important difference.
 Jesus even tells us how He will judge between the sheep and the goats.
 He tells us quite clearly in Matthew 25:31-46 just why the sheep people are granted entry into the Kingdom of Messiah.
-The judgement is based on how these unsaved people treated His covenant Elect in their time of need.
+The judgment is based on how these unsaved people treated His covenant Elect in their time of need.
 Presumably, the time during which this kindness was shown was during the Great Tribulation.
 Yet these people have not yet been saved at the time of His coming.
 There is no mention at all of them being in direct covenant relationship with Christ.

 We see clearly in Mat.25:31-46 that the goats, people who are independent and about there own business, are damned.
 So why are the sheep blessed?
 It would appear that these specially selected unsaved people are being given a passport into the earthly Kingdom of Messiah.
-The favour being shown to them here is on the basis of an indirect or second order covenant.
+The favor being shown to them here is on the basis of an indirect or second order covenant.
 They receive the favor of Messiah by virtue of an indirect covenant connection.
 These people are covenanted to Messiah through others, other people who just happen to be Messiah's friends.
 His tribulation saints, (People who are in a blood covenant relationship with Messiah), are the vital link here.
 The sheep of God's pasture may not yet have become Messiah's people.
 But they have been friends with Messiah's people.
 They ministered to them during their trials and tribulations here on earth.
 The goats were people who couldn't care less about Messiah's friends in their time of need.

 This is apparently is a huge issue with Messiah.
 The sheep people had shown God's covenant friends covenant lovingkindness.
 They had shown themselves to be true friends.
 That meant quite a lot to the returning Messiah.
 These people, event though they had not been saved, had in many cases risked their own lives to feed, cloth, and help these friends, who were also friends of Messiah in their time of need.
 Because of this covenant lovingkindness they have shown Messiah does not forget them.
 He cannot forget them.
 So like the two turtledoves, God is judging them as a pair.
 The tribulation saints, (who are now glorified and in spiritual bodies), are more or less sponsoring those who were paired with them and who still remain on earth in mortal bodies.
 These were the ones who had shown them true blood covenant lovingkindness.
 These mortal human beings left on earth are their friends.
-And yet at the time of the sheep-goat judgement have still not been saved.
+And yet at the time of the sheep-goat judgment have still not been saved.

 The onrush of events in the last days will be tumultuous.
 Open preaching of the Gospel by the saints will not be possible except possibly for those who have been exiled in the Bozrah incarceration.
 The saints will be under the persecution throughout the entire 70th week of Daniel, the final seven years of this age.
 First the persecutions will come under the harlot system.
 And then even greater persecution will come under the 666 system of the Antichrist.
 John's vision of the woman of Revelation 12 suggests that large numbers of Christian believers may be sequestered away during the last half, (1260 days) of this age.
 They will be flown to a place where they can be nurtured in spiritual things.
 (Rev.12:6 and Rev.12:14)

 It seems that many people who have become inclined to respond to God never get the opportunity.
 But they did have an opportunity to show the Tribulation Saints some kindness somewhere down the line.
 Then at the end of the age they see the coming Christ.
 At that time they will mourn.
-They will mourn over their lost opportunity to have come to know the Saviour.
+They will mourn over their lost opportunity to have come to know the Savior.
 The sands of time have run out.
 Now the final ultimate Day of Atonement has come and gone.
 The sun turns to darkness and the moon to blood and they have come to the last day of this age.
 The Day of the Lord comes.
 And as the heavens open they see the sign of the Son of Man.
 On that Day many will mourn.
-They will mourn when they realise that He was the Saviour they had never really known.
+They will mourn when they realize that He was the Savior they had never really known.

 The Antichrist and the wicked will be carried off as the tares from the wheat.
 (Mat.
 13:30 & 40-42) The wicked will be destroyed on the awesome Day of His coming.
 (Isaiah 63) But what about these people who are mourning?
 Will they receive words of comfort in that Day?